shwethanidd/volttron/docs/source/core_services/control/PlatformCommands.rst

                         agent.
         configure           add a configuration file to an agent package

-volttron-pkg commands (with Volttron Restricted package installed and enabled):
+volttron-pkg commands (with VOLTTRON Restricted package installed and enabled):

 ::